top of page

 About Arnie

-Arnie was an architect, indeed president of the RIAS when in 2009 he was diagnosed with a brain tumour.
-(As opposed to actually being drunk the whole time as most people must have thought).
-A second extraction in 2010 led to some cognitive problems and a bit of trouble with coordination and his right hand .
+Arnie was an architect, indeed president of the RIAS, when in 2009 he was diagnosed with a meningioma.
+A second extraction in 2010 led to some cognitive and coordination problems.
+Campbell and Arnott (his architectural firm) was dissolved with staff all taking up new opportunities.

 This is a picture of a part of my garden with a palm tree, bamboo and some lantern lights